davidetaibi/sonarqube-anti-patterns-code-smells/README.md

 # sonarqube-code-smells

 <h2> Description </h2>
-This plugin detects the Ptidej 5 (https://bitbucket.org/ptidejteam/ptidej-5) antipatterns from source code every time each analysis.
+This plugin detects the Ptidej 5 (https://bitbucket.org/ptidejteam/ptidej-5) antipatterns from source code every time after each analysis.

 <h2> List of the antipattern detected ant its definitions </h2>